Luos-io/Documentation/src/pages/low/modules/streaming.md

     }
 }
 ```
 Now your module is able to receive trajectory chunks.
-For the next step you need to have a real time callback (using a timer for example) able to manage the consumption of this trajectory at 200hz :
+For the next step, you need to have a real-time callback (using a timer for example) which is able to manage the consumption of this trajectory at 200hz:
 ```C
 void 200hz_callback(void) {
     get_sample(&trajectory, &motor.target_angular_position);